NRG (South Korean band): 2001–2005: Return with Hit Song, first number-one song, and New Radiancy 6 Group

-Almost four years after the death of Kim Hwan-sung, NRG returned with their fifth album Hit Song in 2003.
-The lead single "Hit Song" earned the group their first ever #1 win on a music program.
-They were also named in the Teen's Choice Top 10 Singers (ko) at the MBC Gayo Daejejeon music awards.
-During the ceremony, the members dedicated their win to Kim.
+1 year and six months after the release of Sorrow, NRG returned with their fifth album Hit Song in February 2003.
+The album accumulated over 300,000 pre-orders in China, and had sold 130,000 copies domestically by May.
+Its lead single, "Hit Song", earned the group their first ever #1 win on a music program—during the ceremony, the members dedicated their win to Kim Hwan-sung.
+The song "Forgiveness" also gained popularity, and the group promoted both it and "Hit Song" at once.
+They were also named in the Teen's Choice Top 10 Singers at the MBC Gayo Daejejeon (then the Top 10 Singer's Song Festival) music awards, where recordings of Hwansung accompanied their performance.